 I was lucky enough to spend a week in August exploring the beautiful Solomon Islands.
 The archipelago of 992 islands is nicely off the beaten track and still untouched yet still within a three hour flight of Brisbane.

 This untouched paradise is the perfect destination for those into getting outdoors whether it’s diving, snorkelling, hiking, volcanoes, rainforests or fishing that you’re into.

-Here is your guide to exploring the beautiful Solomon Islands including how to get around the Solomon Islands, things to do and places to stay.
+Here is a suggested Solomon Islands itinerary – your guide to exploring the beautiful Solomon Islands including how to get around the Solomon Islands, things to do and places to stay.

 Getting around the Solomon Islands

 The Solomon Airlines Dash 8 aircraft which services the main regional centres of the Solomon Islands was under maintenance when I visited, so two smaller planes were in service, twice a day, carrying passengers from Honiara to Gizo, pausing in Munda to drop off passengers and to refuel.